Income Accounting & Student Loan Services

 ATTENTION: ALL STUDENTS

 - Tuition Due Date: All Graduate and Undergraduate students are responsible for paying tuition for term length, first half, second half, and miscellaneous session classes by 4:45 p.m.
 (MDT) on the Tuition Due Date (see: Academic Calendar).
+(Federal Financial Aid Title IV recipients please refer to the Late Fee and Penalties section below.)

-- Responsibility to Pay: If admitted, you agree to observe all the rules and regulations of the University of Utah.
+- Responsibility to Pay: If admitted, you agree to comply with all the rules and regulations of the University of Utah.
 You will be responsible for payment of all amounts you owe the University, i.e., tuition, fees, fines, rents, parking citations, etc. You agreed, on your admissions application, to make payments promptly and acknowledged that payments will be applied to charges in order determined by the University.
 You also agreed to pay reasonable collection and/or attorney’s fees necessary to collect any outstanding balance on your account(s).

-- Acceptable forms of payment are check, cash, debit, or credit card (Visa, Mastercard, Discover, or American Express)
+- Acceptable forms of payment are check, cash, debit, or credit card (Visa, MasterCard, Discover, or American Express)

 - You can pay your tuition online using one of the aforementioned credit cards.
 You must access the Campus Information Services to use this option.
 The Campus Information System is available most hours of the day, however, system maintenance is scheduled between the hours of 2:00 a.m. and 3:00 a.m.
 (US Mountain Time) daily and the system may be unavailable during this time.